Documentation Change 101

 5. Social Security

-The entire process took several months for me but that was only because of my schedule and having to sometimes wait for governmental machinery to slowly grind on.
+The entire process took several months for me but that was only because of my schedule, funds availability and having to sometimes wait for governmental machinery to slowly grind on.
 Depending upon the speed of the U.S. Department of State and the State of Texas, it could conceivably take weeks instead of months.
 Regardless, allow yourself time and don’t get frustrated when things seem to drag on forever.
 You’ll ultimately get ‘er done.
 Or get ‘im done, whichever.

 Here are the things you will need to gather to complete this entire process: